What are annuities?

 1 Financial professional refers to Financial Consultants (FCs), Investment Counselors (ICs), and High Net Worth Relationship Managers (HNWRMs).
-FCs, ICs, and HNWRMs focus on a full suite of Premier and Advance products and services.
-Both offer bank products through HSBC Bank USA, N.A., investments and certain insurance products, including annuities, through HSBC Securities (USA) Inc. and traditional insurance products through HSBC Insurance Agency (USA) Inc.
+FCs, ICs, and HNWRMs focus on a full suite of High Net Worth, Jade, Premier and Advance products and services.
+All offer bank products through HSBC Bank (USA) N.A., investments and certain insurance products, including annuities, are offered through HSBC Securities (USA) Inc. and traditional insurance products are offered through HSBC Insurance Agency (USA) Inc.

 2 Investments in variable products will fluctuate and values upon redemption may be less than the original amount invested.
 Variable annuities are designed to be long-term investments and frequently involve substantial charges such as administrative fees, annual contract fees, mortality & risk expense charges and surrender charges.
 All decisions regarding the tax implications of your investment(s) should be made in connection with your independent tax advisor.
 When investing in tax-deferred annuities additional risks apply and may not be suitable for or in the best interest of all investors.
 Early withdrawals may impact annuity cash values and death benefits.
 Early surrender charges may also apply.
 An additional 10% IRS penalty may apply to withdrawals prior to age 59 ½.
 Features that provide lifetime income are optional and can be purchased at an additional cost.
 For more complete information, contact your Financial Professional to obtain a current prospectus.
 Please read the prospectus carefully before investing or sending money.

 3 Guarantees are based on the claims-paying ability of the issuing company and do not apply to the investment performance or safety of the underlying funds.
 However, minimum guarantees provided by a variable annuity are generally supported by assets in the insurer's general account.